OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Method

-Our goal is to unify different tracking tasks, including SOT, VOS, MOT, MOTS, and VIS, within a fully shared network architecture, model weights, and inference pipeline.
-To achieve this, we insert a Reference-guided feature Enhancement (RFE) module into a powerful detector~\cite{zhu2021deformable}, so as to supplement the detector with appearance priors obtained from previous tracking results.
+The basic idea of our tracking-with-detection is to leverage tracking results to aid the detection of the whole tracking frame.
+To achieve this, we insert a Reference-guided feature Enhancement (RFE) module into a powerful detector~\cite{zhu2021deformable}, to supplement the detector with appearance priors obtained from previous tracking results.
 The overall framework of \system is illustrated in Figure~\ref{fig:network}.
-Next, we introduce the architecture of \system (Sec.~\ref{subsec:arch}), the loss functions for training (Sec.~\ref{subsec:loss}), and the unified online tracking (Sec.~\ref{subsec:tracker}), respectively.